japila-books/spark-sql-internals/docs/expressions/WindowExpression.md

 | `"[windowFunction] [windowSpec]"`
 |===

-NOTE: `WindowExpression` is subject to <<spark-sql-Optimizer-NullPropagation.adoc#, NullPropagation>> and <<spark-sql-Optimizer-DecimalAggregates.adoc#, DecimalAggregates>> logical optimizations.
+NOTE: `WindowExpression` is subject to <<spark-sql-Optimizer-NullPropagation.md#, NullPropagation>> and <<spark-sql-Optimizer-DecimalAggregates.md#, DecimalAggregates>> logical optimizations.

-NOTE: Distinct window functions are not supported which is enforced at <<spark-sql-Analyzer-CheckAnalysis.adoc#WindowExpression-AggregateExpression-isDistinct, analysis>>.
+NOTE: Distinct window functions are not supported which is enforced at <<spark-sql-Analyzer-CheckAnalysis.md#WindowExpression-AggregateExpression-isDistinct, analysis>>.

-NOTE: An offset window function can only be evaluated in an ordered row-based window frame with a single offset which is enforced at <<spark-sql-Analyzer-CheckAnalysis.adoc#WindowExpression-OffsetWindowFunction, analysis>>.
+NOTE: An offset window function can only be evaluated in an ordered row-based window frame with a single offset which is enforced at <<spark-sql-Analyzer-CheckAnalysis.md#WindowExpression-OffsetWindowFunction, analysis>>.

 === [[catalyst-dsl]][[windowExpr]] Catalyst DSL -- `windowExpr` Operator